conveyal/analysis-ui/docs/prepare-inputs/index.md

 When creating a region, the panel will show an osmconvert command pre-filled with the current regional bouding box.
 If you have osmconvert installed locally, you can paste this command into to your local command line and modify the filenames to crop your OSM data to regional boundaries before upload.

+Note that files larger than 500MB may be rejected on upload.
+Please contact us if you genuinely need to upload a file of this size, or need assistance in cropping and filtering OSM data.

 ## Uploading a GTFS bundle

 On the main page for a region, upload your first bundle of GTFS feeds by clicking: